 A Little Context on…‘Walk Me Through a DCF’

 One of the most common Investment Banking Interview questions is ‘Walk Me Through a DCF’.
-It is easily one of the Top 10 Investment Banking Interview Questions and can be quite intimidating to tackle for newcomers.
+It is easily one of the Top 10 Investment Banking Interview Questions and it can be intimidating to newcomers.

 Many students aiming for top-tier Finance simply memorize the DCF formulas to answer this question.
 But they quickly find themselves in a jam when they can’t explain the underlying concepts.

 You can make it easy with the simple Framework and Plain English explanations we share here.
-First though, just a few points on why this question is asked to begin with.
+First though, just a few points on why Interviewers ask this particular question.

 What is Discounted Cash Flow (DCF) and Why Does it Matter?